Indiana Egg Farmer

 “It’s a very exciting, dynamic time to be working in the egg industry.”

-Growing up, Sam Krouse witnessed the passion his dad and grandfather showed as they cared for their flocks at Midwest Poultry Services (MPS).
+Growing up, Sam Krouse witnessed the passion his dad and grandfather showed as they cared for their flocks at MPS Egg Farms.
 He worked summers at the family farm processing and packing eggs.
 After college, Krouse worked outside the family business in economic development and brand management positions and earned his MBA from the University of Michigan.
 In 2015 he returned to MPS, working alongside his father and brother, guided by the family values of honesty, integrity, and safety.

 Krouse gained experience in production, spent a year raising pullets, and now heads up business development and consumer relations.